Logo

 Patty Murray's amendment required 60 votes to move forward, and all but three Republicans voted against the measure.

-In December 2018, Patty Murray was one of 42 senators to sign a letter to Trump administration officials Alex Azar, Seema Verma, and Steve Mnuchin, arguing that the administration was improperly using Section 1332 of the Affordable Care Act to authorize states to "increase health care costs for millions of consumers, while weakening protections for individuals with pre-existing conditions".
+In December 2018, Patty Murray was one of 42 senators to sign a letter to Trump administration officials Alex Azar, Seema Verma, and Steven Mnuchin, arguing that the administration was improperly using Section 1332 of the Affordable Care Act to authorize states to "increase health care costs for millions of consumers, while weakening protections for individuals with pre-existing conditions".

 In 1996, Patty Murray voted for the Defense of Marriage Act, which banned federal recognition of same-sex marriage by limiting the definition of marriage to the union of a man and a woman.